seamonstr/salesforce-intro/README.md

 OAuth2 was designed specifically to enable our webserver to get an access token without us ever seeing the user's username and password.
 The way this happens is:

 1. We forward the user to the Salesforce login page for our Salesforce instance.
-As part of the forward, we include our consumer ID and consumer secret to prove to Salesforce that we're a legit third party app.
-We also supply a URL that Salesforce will forward our user to when they've successfully logged in.
+We supply a URL that Salesforce will forward our user to when they've successfully logged in.
 1. The user logs in to Salesforce with their username and password.
 Salesforce generates an authorisation code (note - NOT an access code!), and then forwards the user back to us at the URL we supplied (with the authorization code).
 1. Our web server receives the authorisation code and makes a server-to-server call to Salesforce to convert the authorization code into an access code.
+This call includes:
+    * Our consumer ID and consumer secret to prove to Salesforce that we're who we say we are.
-This call includes a nonce- and hash-based mechanism to prove to Salesforce that we're the same party that asked for the authorization code in the first place; this prevents an attacker that intercepts the authorization code from converting it into an access code.
+    * A nonce- and hash-based mechanism to prove to Salesforce that we're the same party that asked for the authorization code in the first place; this prevents an attacker that intercepts the authorization code from converting it into an access code.
 1. Salesforce generates the access code and returns it to our web server.
 We store this access code in the server-side session data for our user, but we never share it with the user!
 We only send it to Salesforce when we make API calls.

 The advantages of this approach are that the username and password are only ever seen by the user and by Salefore, and th access code (which is highly sensitive) never actually goes to the client's device.
 This is the flow that we should use in our app!